hartik123/HealthContextMonitoringApp/README.md

 **Heart Rate Calculator Algorithm:**

-  Step 1: Initialize retriever and extract frames Initialize MediaMetadataRetriever
+  Step 1: Initialize retriever and extract frames

+Initialize MediaMetadataRetriever

 Load video from URI

 Extract total number of frames

   Step 2: Extract every 50th frame

-For each frame at regular intervals (e.g., 50):
+For each frame at regular intervals (50):

 Extract the frame

 Store the frame if not null

   Step 3: Calculate pixel intensity

 For each stored frame:

 Select a 100x100 pixel region (e.g., from (350, 350) to (450, 450))

-    Sum the red, green, and blue values of the pixels in the region Store the average pixel intensity for each frame
+Sum the red, green, and blue values of the pixels in the region

+Store the average pixel intensity for each frame

   Step 4: Smooth the data

 For each set of 5 consecutive pixel intensities:

 Compute the average and store the smoothed value

   Step 5: Count peaks

 Set count = 0

 For each smoothed intensity:

 If the difference between consecutive intensities > threshold (e.g., 3500):

 Increment count

   Step 6: Calculate heart rate

 Heart rate = (count * 60) / 4

 **Respiratory Rate Calculator Algorithm:**

   Step 1: Inputs

 Three lists of acceleration values: accelValuesX, accelValuesY, and accelValuesZ (representing acceleration on the X, Y, and Z axes, respectively).

   Step 2: Initialize variables:

 Set previousValue to 10.0 (initial reference value for the first comparison).

 Initialize a counter k to 0 (this will count significant changes in acceleration).

   Step 3: Loop through the acceleration data starting from index 11: